 A study of the principles, techniques, and problems in the teaching of mathematics in the secondary school classroom.
 Classroom observations and a practicum are required.
+Practicum Required: 15 hours (including 1 lesson).
 Prerequisites: EDU 317, IVP fingerprint clearance card required for practicum.